 -The Associate Vice President of Student Affairs and Enrollment Services may affirm, modify, or reverse the decision of the director of Disability Services, or at his/her discretion, refer the matter to the director of Disability Services for further review and decision.
 The Associate Vice President of Student Affairs and Enrollment Services shall notify the student in writing of his or her decision within fifteen (15) calendar days after the appeal is received.
 The decision of the Associate Vice President of Student Affairs and Enrollment Services shall be final and not subject to further review.

 Students are encouraged to consult the Student Code of Rights and Responsibilities regarding other applicable procedures.

-If you feel as though you have been discriminated against because of disability, the appropriate office to contact is the University Compliance Office.
-This office investigates all complaints of discrimination at the University.
+If you feel as though you have been discriminated against because of disability, please refer to the University’s process for filing anti-discrimination complaints.
 Or, you may contact the Office for Civil Rights (OCR) in the U.S. Department of Education.
 OCR is responsible for enforcing Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act.